adeal/azure-docs/articles/sql-database/sql-database-automated-backups.md

 ms.author: sashan
 ms.reviewer: mathoma, carlrab
 manager: craigg
-ms.date: 06/27/2019
+ms.date: 05/20/2019
 ---
 # Automated backups

 SQL Database automatically creates the database backups that are kept between 7 and 35 days, and uses Azure [read-access geo-redundant storage (RA-GRS)](../storage/common/storage-redundancy-grs.md#read-access-geo-redundant-storage) to ensure that they are preserved even if the data center is unavailable.
-These backups are created automatically.
+These backups are created automatically; no action is needed to enable them.
 Database backups are an essential part of any business continuity and disaster recovery strategy because they protect your data from accidental corruption or deletion.
 If your security rules require that your backups are available for an extended period of time (up to 10 years), you can configure a [long-term retention](sql-database-long-term-retention.md) on Singleton databases and Elastic pools.

 [!INCLUDE [GDPR-related guidance](../../includes/gdpr-intro-sentence.md)]